Breaking Through Terraform's Ceiling: A New Approach to IaC State Management

 Now in order to fully achieve it's mission and be a 10x improvement over terraform, Mantis also addresses other challenges, and we'll do separate posts on them in the coming weeks:

-Improved Readability with Make-Style Build Systems
+Improved Readability with Makefile like tasks

 Terraform Challenge: Configurations are complex and make it difficult to understand the deployment flow and responsibilities.